 Appendix 1 presents a flowchart outlining the intersection of the Academic Progress Notice procedures, the Mental Health Policy and the Fitness to Study Policy for cases involving mental health.
 The full procedure for convening a Fitness to Study Meeting is presented in Appendix 2 with a sample invitation letter in Appendix 3.
 Guidance on medical evidence with sample Wellbeing Questionnaires and Return to Study Questionnaires are presented in Appendices 4-7.
 The Terms of Reference for the Fitness to Study Standing Group are presented in Appendix 8.

 Durham University is committed to supporting students in their academic progression through to successful completion of their studies, and in their paticipation in the widest range of university activities.
-The University recognises the significant investment made by students in their pursuit of Higher Education goals and its responsibility to provide appropriate support as students seek to fulfill their academic potential.
+The University recognises the significant investment made by students in their pursuit of Higher Education goals and its responsibility to provide appropriate support as students seek to fulfil their academic potential.
 A positive approach from students and University staff towards the management of physical and mental health is critical to student engagement in the academic, collegiate and wider student experience.

 The University encourages all parties to engage in early intervention and to take an active, collaborative and supportive stance where possible.
 Students should be involved in the active management of their own wellbeing, drawing appropriately upon the support services offered by the University.

 - Student Support Offices in Colleges are the centre of University pastoral support.
 The College Student Support Office will make reasonable efforts to work collaboratively with the student to engage with the appropriate University or external service to support their ongoing academic engagement;